© Pint of Science, 2026. Alle Rechte vorbehalten.

 (PhD Candidate, PLUS Department of Biosciences and Medical Biology)

-When you think of DNA, you picture the iconic twisted ladder — the double helix.
-But parts of your DNA can break free and form circles.
-These extrachromosomal circular DNAs (eccDNA) form when DNA is damaged and small fragments are cut loose and sealed into rings.
-They turn up everywhere — in yeast, plants, and every human being on the planet.
-In healthy cells, they are largely harmless background noise.
-In cancer, however, they become dangerous: tumor cells accumulate large circles loaded with cancer-driving genes, handing tumors a powerful tool to grow, evolve, and dodge treatment.
+When you think of DNA, you picture the iconic twisted ladder — the double helix, neatly packed into the chromosomes inside your cells.
+But DNA doesn't always stay on those long, linear chromosomes.
+Small pieces can break free, loop back on themselves and form closed rings.
+These extrachromosomal circular DNAs (eccDNA) appear when two breaks occur in the same region of a chromosome and the cell's repair machinery misfires: instead of stitching the original ends back together, it seals the loose fragment into a ring and patches the chromosome up without it.
+Such circles turn up everywhere — in yeast, in plants, and in every human being on the planet.
+In healthy cells, they are mostly harmless background noise.
+In cancer, however, they turn dangerous: tumor cells accumulate large circles loaded with cancer-driving genes, handing tumors a powerful tool to grow, evolve, and dodge treatment.

 Ancestry genomics